-From Salkantay Trekking, we want to tell you: DON’T WORRY, AND COME TO PERU ALREADY.
+From Salkantay Trekking, we want to tell you: DON’T WORRY AND TRAVEL TO PERU ALREADY.
 To alleviate your insecurities, we bring you everything you need to know about the Inca Trail.
-You can forget all your doubts and start to plan the trip of your dreams, which will lead you to enjoy one of the 5 best treks in the whole world.
+You can forget all your doubts and start to plan the trip of your dreams, which will lead you to enjoy one of the 5 best treks in the world.
 Take a breath, and prepare yourself: a lot of information awaits you.
-Let’s get started!

 What is the Inca Trail?